Renda02/Web-Perfomance-Core-Web-Vitals/README.md

 **First Delay Input** - measures the user's first impressions of the site's responsiveness and interactivity.
 For example, how quickly does the page respond when users scroll, click, and tap it?
-It is common for testing tools to estimate FDI using Total Blocking Time ,TBT.
+It is common for testing tools to estimate FDI using Total Blocking Time,TBT.

 What are the common causes of poor FDI scores?
 - Long Javascript execution time.